Sneftel/gull/readme.md

 ### Attach cables

 Insert and secure FFC ribbon cables in the centerboard one by one, fishing them through the frame and inserting them into the fingerboards and thumbbboards.
 Take care they are oriented properly, and if desired reverse them so the printing is on a consistent side.
+The thumb cluster cables must be connected to the two side connectors closest to the user.
+The other cables are intended to be connected with the outermost fingerboards on the connectors further from the user, but row pins can be remapped to compensate if they are connected differently.

 ## SOWGull

 SOWGull is a split variant of Gull, with a 3.5mm TRRS cable used to connect the halves.

+Most of SOWGull is the same as a normal Gull, and it is easy to convert a Gull into a SOWGull (or vice versa).
+Only the centerboard and pelvis differ.

 ### Parts

-Most of SOWGull is the same as a normal Gull.
 The BOM has the following differences:

 * PCBs: Two SOW boards instead of one centerboard.
 * Laser-cut shapes: Two sowpelvis shapes instead of one pelvis shape.